carpentries/training-template/README.md

 3. Once you are done,
     please **send your repository's URL to [The Carpentries' administrator][contact]**.
-    We build the list of workshops on our websites from the data included in your `index.html` page.
+    We build the list of workshops on our websites from the data included in your `index.md` file.
     We can only do that if you [customize][customization] that page correctly *and* send us a link to your workshop website.